ausmaster/VulnVault/README.md

 Requires Python 3.8+
 ## Features
 ### In Progress
-* Machine Learning to obtain CPEs (and CVEs) from SBOM entries.
+* Machine Learning to obtain CPEs (and CVEs) from plain text entries.
 ## Usage
 By default, VulnVault will attempt to load a JSON configuration file located in the running directory called "config.json" (if it exists, else will use default values).